 Rindskopf and Sons was another contemporary of Loetz.
 Although early 20th-century glass enthusiasts had no difficulty differentiating its tall vases, with their slender bodies and bulbous heads, from Loetz pieces, today sellers routinely label Rindskopf pieces incorrectly as Loetz.
 Series to look for include Pepita, Grenada, and Alhambra.

-Ludwig Moser & Sons of Karlsbad, in what is now Austria, excelled at cut, gilded, and acid-etched pieces.
+Ludwig Moser & Sons of Karlsbad, in what is now Karlovy Vary in the Czech Republic, excelled at cut, gilded, and acid-etched pieces.
 And then there was Pallme-König and Habel, which had its own patent for threading glass onto a vase.
 In Pallme-König’s case, the threading ranges from tight and regular lines to treatments that are almost Jackson Pollock-like, in which the thick threads of glass appear to be the only things that are keeping the deformed shapes underlying them from collapsing and falling apart.

 Best of the Web (“Hall of Fame”)